Walktober

 4. Walking Wednesday evening walk: Wednesday, October 16th at Sedgwick County Park at 5:30pm.
 Meet near the Bike Share ICT stand in the parking lot closest to 13th Street.

-5. Calvary Cemetery Walk led by Jim Mason & Mike Maxton on Wednesday, October 30th at 5:30pm.
+5. CANCELLED DUE TO WEATHER: Calvary Cemetery Walk led by Jim Mason & Mike Maxton on Wednesday, October 30th at 5:30pm.
 Calvary Cemetery, Wichita’s oldest Catholic Cemetery, is also perhaps the city’s most visible cemetery, with its location along Kellogg, just east of Hillside.
 Downtown Wichita is easily viewed from the center of the cemetery.
 Use the address of 602 S. Rutan for navigation.
 The tour starts on the east side of the Mausoleum, on the sidewalk.
 Walking tour handout – copies will not be provided at the walk.

 • Parking is available along Rutan Street, on the western edge of the cemetery, and also along the internal roads located in the cemetery.
 There is a small parking area south of the mausoleum.
 Do not park on the grass, nor on any graves.
 Try to only park on ONE SIDE of the cemetery roads to ensure other vehicles can get through.
 There is only one entrance into the cemetery by car or bike, on Rutan.
 There are three walk-in entrances also, along Rutan Street.